mad hr representative pointing door asking candidate leave

 • California Occupational Safety and Health Act (Cal/OSHA): Addresses workplace safety concerns, including psychological and emotional well-being.

-When considering legal options, it’s essential to understand which laws may apply to the bullying behavior you’re experiencing.
+When considering legal options, it is essential to understand which laws may apply to the bullying behavior you are experiencing.
 Consulting a legal professional can help clarify whether a specific pattern of conduct rises to the level of actionable harassment or retaliation.

-Steps to Take if You Are Experiencing Workplace Bullying
+Steps to Take if You Are Being Bullied

 Filing a Workplace Bullying Lawsuit in California